-Note: This method can work even if you don’t have a backup.
-But it's going to cost you, as I haven’t found any free software yet.
+Note: This method can work even if you don’t have a backup but your chances of recovery may vary.
+Also, I haven’t found any free software yet.
 If I do, I’ll update this section.

-Stellar Phoenix Data Recovery for iPhone (also works for iPads): the software offers a trial that works on a PC or Mac.
-It allows you to free scan your iOS device to find recoverable items, eventually you’ll need to pay to recover the data.
+Stellar Data Recovery for iPhone (also works for iPads): This software offers a trial that works on a PC or Mac.
+It allows you to free scan your iPad to find recoverable items, eventually, you’ll need to pay to recover the data.
 Stellar claims the program is able to recover files including photos, messages, notes, contacts, reminders, calendar entries, and many more.

-Here is a screenshot of the app on my Macbook.
-Note: depending on the recovery mode (there are three as shown on its main interface) you choose, you may need to connect your iPad to your computer first.
+Above is a screenshot of the app running on my MacBook Pro.
+There are three recovery modes as shown on its main interface.
+If you choose the “Recover from iPhone” mode, you’ll need to connect your iPad to a computer first.

-If the there is no “x" appears when the apps are shaking, then these are pre-installed apps from Apple.
-You can disable them by going to "Settings" -> "General", tap "Restrictions" and enter the passcode, then turn off the apps you don’t want (see screenshot below).
-That’s it!
+If there is no “x” or “Delete App” appearing, then these are pre-installed apps made by Apple.
+You can disable them by going to Settings > General, tap Restrictions and enter the passcode, then turn off the apps you don’t want (see this screenshot).
+That’s it.

-If you want to remove a file -- Contacts, photos, videos, Safari tabs, etc -- the method of deletion really depends on the app.
-Just play around or do a quick Google search.
+If you want to remove a file, contacts, photos, videos, Safari tabs, etc – the method of deletion really depends on the app.
+Just play around or do a quick Google search to find out.